 Hike your way up through Leadville’s colorful historic past and through the country’s highest paved pathway, Mineral Belt National Recreation Trail.
-It was dedicated on July 2000 and two years later, this 11.6 miles long ADA accessible route was designated as a National Recreation Trail.
+It was dedicated in July 2000, and two years later, this 11.6 miles long ADA-accessible route was designated as a National Recreation Trail.

-During winter, Mineral Belt National Recreation Trail is famous for Nordic skiing, snowshoeing and winter biking.
-This multi-use trail is paved all the way with an average grade of 3%, making it accessible by all age and skill-type, as well as by wheelchair.
+During winter, Mineral Belt National Recreation Trail is famous for Nordic skiing, snowshoeing, and winter biking.
+This multi-use trail is paved all the way with an average grade of 3%, making it accessible by all ages and skill-type, as well as by wheelchair.

 There are various trailheads to access the Mineral Belt Trail but it is most commonly traversed beginning at the trailhead on the western parking lot in downtown Leadville and following the loop trail in a clockwise direction.
 From mile marker 0, your first turn will be on your right to Elm Street.

 Aside from the splendid view, Mineral Belt National Recreation Trail is also perfect for wildlife observation.
-Various animals like black bear, elk, deer, coyote, bobcats, and other small animals and birds are also sighted in the area.
+Various animals like black bears, elk, deer, coyotes, bobcats, and other small animals and birds are also sighted in the area.

 Tips for Mineral Belt Trail

-The trail is free and open all year round.
+The trail is free and open year-round.
 Motorized vehicles are not allowed except during September where a van is provided for sightseeing.
 Also, do not forget to have your dogs on leash.

 Drive along Highway 24 Southwest side of Leadville.
 The parking area is 0.1 miles west of Highway 24 and College Road.
 Find mile marker zero and begin your hike clockwise.